Edge Total Intelligence Inc. R - GuruFocus.com

 edgeTI™ helps customers achieve the impossible with its real-time digital operations software, edgeCore™.
 Global enterprises, service providers, and governments are more profitable when insight and action are united to deliver fluid experiences via the platform’s low-code development capability.
 With edgeTI, customers improve their margins and agility by rapidly transforming siloed systems and data across evolving situations in business, technology, and cross-domain operations.

-Traded on: TSXV: CTRL, UNFYF and FSE: Q5i .
+Traded on: TSXV: CTRL, OTC: UNFYF and FSE: Q5i .
 Learn more at www.edgeti.com.

 For further information contact: